 I just had to share this with all of you 🙂

 Ok, so once the beets have cooled off, the skin can easily be removed.

-2-Making a balsamic reduction: This is definitely a game changer and so easy to do.
+2-Making a balsamic reduction: This is definitely a game-changer and so easy to do.
 Essentially, combine a simple balsamic vinegar and honey.
-Allow to simmer until it is reduced almost to a syrup consistency.
+Allow simmering until it is reduced almost to a syrup consistency.
 You won’t believe how intense the flavor becomes.

 3-Ricotta Salata: This is an aged, pressed cheese whose final product has a crumbly, yet firm texture, with a salty, almost tangy flavor.
 It is perfect to use in this salad as it complements the bitterness from the beet greens perfectly.
 If you cannot find this cheese, feta is a great alternative (if you are interested, I have used ricotta salata in this recipe for Best Italian Chopped Salad Greens and in this refreshing Basil Balsamic Ricotta Salata Grilled Watermelon).